smartheit/openhab-widgets/README.md

 Labelling widgets are being used to add labels, headers & titles into layout pages.

 - [`plain-title`](labelling/plain-title.yaml): A widget displaying a plain title and subtitle without any background.

+### List

+List widgets are being used to display Item state in list views, for example when displaying all Items of a group.

+- [`number_list_with_export`](list/number_list_with_export.yaml): A list widget for Number Items with a persistence export button.